bart9h/bapho/README.md

 an open source software, I could code a export/import tool if I decide to switch to another one.
-But I also didn't want to commit to a specific layout for the folders.
+But I also didn't want to commit to a specific layout for the folders, or a database for the metadata.
 What I really want, and fell it's the Right Thing To Do, it's to just use the filesystem.
 None did that, so I decided to create my own.